Work Across Borders

 Students must complete the following 12 credits:

 Students must also complete at least 8 credits from the following courses.
-(NOTE: Courses are clustered by general topic area for organizational purposes only; you may choose to take courses across clusters.)
+(Courses are clustered by general topic area for organizational purposes only; students may take courses across clusters.)

 International Public Management-Related Courses